imagarg01/LearningStuff/docs/java/VirtualThread.md

 ```

-**Precondition** - I am running all my test on a Macbook pro having 12 cores(8 performance + 4 efficieny) (M2 chipset), so I will
+**Precondition** - I am running all my test on a Macbook pro having 12 cores(8 performance + 4 efficiency) (M2 chipset), so I will
 safely assume 12 platform thread would be available to me without any hyper threading.

-1- Now let see the output of above code both for platform thread and virtual with 100 tasks (in aboove code limit=100)
+1- Now let see the output of above code both for platform thread and virtual with 100 tasks (in above code limit=100)

 > !!!!
-ExecutorService instance of fixedthreadpool(12)!!!!
+ExecutorService instance of fixedThreadPool(12)!!!!
 - Time taken = 108 seconds
-- CPU usage is almost nil, as most of time platform thread is just waiting.
+- CPU usage is almost nil, as most of time platform threads are just waiting.
 ![Platform Thread CPU Usage](./images/platformthread-cpu.png)

 >  !!!!
 ExecutorService instance of newVirtualThreadPerTaskExecutor()!!!!
 - TIme taken = 12 seconds
-- CPU usage is almost nil, as vitual thread are getting blocked for 12 seconds.
+- CPU usage is almost nil, as virtual thread are getting blocked for 12 seconds.
 Note we are still running
 100 tasks only
 ![Virtual Thread CPU Usage](./images/Virtualthread-cpu.png)

 2- Now let see the output of above code both for platform thread and virtual with 10000 tasks (in aboove code limit=100)

 > !!!!
-ExecutorService instance of fixedthreadpool(12)!!!!
+ExecutorService instance of fixedThreadPool(12)!!!!
 - Time taken = 1008 seconds for 1000 tasks... i was not having patience to run 10000 tasks on platform thread
 and wait...if I do a simple math 100 task took 108seconds and 1000 tasks took 1008seconds so i can safely
 assume 10000 tasks will take at least 10008seconds=166.8minutes=2.78hrs
-- CPU usage is almost nil, as most of time platform thread is just waiting.
+- CPU usage is almost nil, as most of time platform threads are just waiting.
 ![Platform Thread CPU Usage](./images/platformthread-cpu-10000.png)

 >  !!!!
 ExecutorService instance of newVirtualThreadPerTaskExecutor()!!!!
 - TIme taken = 12 seconds
-- CPU usage is almost nil, as vitual thread are getting blocked for 12 seconds.
+- CPU usage is almost nil, as virtual thread are getting blocked for 12 seconds.
 Note we are still running
   10000 tasks only
 ![Virtual Thread CPU Usage](./images/Virtualthread-cpu.png)

-3- let's see if there any difference come if I increase number of tasks to 1million
+3- let's see if there is any difference come if I increase number of tasks to 1million
-> There is no point of running this for platform thread, my machine will definately take days to complete
+> There is no point of running this for platform thread, my machine will definitely take days to complete
 and I am not having such patience

 > !!!!
 ExecutorService instance of newVirtualThreadPerTaskExecutor()!!!!